 channel

-Example 1: Raising the free-shipping threshold#
+Example 1: Raising the free-shipping threshold (the AOV-only trap)#

-A D2C brand raised the threshold from $50 to $80.
-Result:
+A D2C brand raised the threshold from $50 to $80:

 | Metric | Before | After | Change |